 SOUTH SIDE MONTESSORI SCHOOL

 We are a private Montessori school located in the South of Johannesburg.
 In a town called Kibler Park.
-We offer programs for students from one to six years of age.
+We offer programs for students from four months to six years of age.
 We offer a half day and full day program.
-Our school hours are 6:00 am to13:30 pm and 6:00 am to 18:00 pm.
+Our school academic hours are 6:00 am to14:30 pm and operating hours are6:00 am to 18:00 pm.

 As an authentic Montessori school, our curriculum and programs are designed to build a strong foundation in academics, as well as social, emotional, physical and moral development.
 The Montessori approach followed encourages a child’s independence, self-motivation, and decision-making skills.
 Our carefully prepared environment and wonderful teachers will allow your child to develop self-confidence and independence that inspires self-discipline and a love of learning which will remain throughout the child's life.